-Rehabilitation has optimal functioning and independence of the patient as the ultimate goal.
-It is holistic in nature and addresses restoration where possible or compensation where necessary, not only of the physical but also psychological, social, educational, vocational, and recreational abilities of the individual.
+The ultimate goal of Rehabilitation is for optimal functioning and independence of the patient.
+This includes the physical, psychological, social, educational, vocational, and recreational abilities and participation.
+It is holistic in nature and addresses restoration where possible or compensation where necessary.
 Rehabilitation Medicine is the medical field specialising in care of patients with disabling disease or injury.

 The person with disabilities has to cope with many changes including physical, psychological and cognitive.
-They go through an adjustment or crisis-coping process, and there are many strategies and philosophies that help with healthy coping.
+They go through an adjustment or crisis coping process, and there are various strategies and philosophies that help with healthy coping.

-An understanding of the options and processes involved in rehabilitation, as well as how patients cope with adversity, is important to the family practitioner as the aging of Singapore will result in increasing numbers of patients presenting with disabilities needing more than medicines.
+An understanding of the options and processes involved in rehabilitation, as well as how patients cope with adversity, is important to the family practitioner as the aging of Singapore will result in increasing numbers of patients presenting with disabilities needing more than simply medicines.